thegamenicorus/GString-Complier/README.md

 - [Namespace Class and Modifiers](https://github.com/thegamenicorus/GString-Complier/tree/main/CodeExamples/09-Namespace_Class_Method_Modifiers) - Learn about namespaces, classes, and access modifiers.
 - [Use as DLL](https://github.com/thegamenicorus/GString-Complier/tree/main/CodeExamples/10-UseAsDLL) - Compile GString code as a DLL and integrate it with other .NET-based languages.

-## Contributing
+## ❌ 🙅 Contributing
 This project is discontinued and not open for contributions at the moment.
 However, feel free to fork the repository and explore on your own.

 ---

-Thank you for checking out GString Compiler!
-I hope it provides value to those learning about compilers on the .NET framework. 🙏
+🙏 Thank you for checking out my ***GString Compiler!*** I hope it provides value to those learning about compilers on the .NET framework. 🙏